 And plenty of photographers, including professionals, let their dust spots sit on the camera sensor for years without doing any cleaning at all.

-You may eventually want to clean your sensor.
+However, you may eventually want to clean your sensor.

+Unfortunately, camera sensors are extremely delicate and also very costly to replace, which is why I recommend you don’t do this yourself.
 Getting a professional sensor clean doesn’t cost a ton, and it’s a lot safer than trying to do the sensor cleaning on your own.

 How to Clean My Camera: Conclusion

 As I explained above, the best way to clean your camera and lenses is to keep it from getting dirty in the first place.

 But if you do have to clean your equipment, there are some special techniques and accessories you can use to keep it looking brand new.

 So make sure you grab a rocket blower, a LensPen, and remember the techniques I shared.